google/clusterfuzz/docs/production-setup/clusterfuzz.md

 Follow [these instructions](https://developers.google.com/identity/protocols/OAuth2InstalledApp#creatingcred)
 to create OAuth credentials for our project setup script.
 Choose `OAuth client ID` credential type.
-When prompted for an application type, choose `Other`.
+When prompted for an application type, choose `Desktop app`.
 You may also need to fill in the application name on "OAuth consent screen" tab, enter any name of your choice, e.g. `MyClusterFuzz`.

 Download these credentials as JSON and place it somewhere safe.
 Export the path for later use: